HeardLibrary/digital-scholarship/manage/control/github/pages-remotes.md

 <img src="../images-pages/downloaded_scss.png" alt="location of downloaded scss file" style="border:1px solid black">

 then edit it using my code editor.
 You can use the "inspect" feature of your browser to figure out what part of the CSS controls the different sections of the page.
+Once you've identified the HTML element you need to change, click on the element name and look in the CSS description for that element to see what setting needs to be changed.
+In most browsers, you can check or uncheck a box to turn settings on and off.

+In this case, I see that the `header` element is the top bar with a level 1 (h1) header, and the `#banner` is the yellow bar below it.
+I can change their colors like this:

 <img src="../images-pages/edit_scss.png" alt="change default colors" style="border:1px solid black">